MobMonRob/PulsMeasurementStudien2/README.md

 The approach of the project is to provide methods for contactless pulse measurement.

 To reach this approach, the repository contains different modules:
+* The face_detection package: This package contains common classes that are used in multiple packages like the face detector.
 * The eulerian_motion_magnification package: This package contains a contactless pulse measurement method which measures the pulse from little color changes in the face.
-* The face_detection package: This is needed as the pulse is determined from the face of a person.
 * The legacy_measurement package: This package contains the implementation of a previous work on this topic.
 * The pulse_chest_strap package: This package enables pulse measurement with the PolarH7 chest strap.
 It can be used as ground truth for the contactless method.
 * The pulse_head_movement package: This package contains a contactless pulse measurement method which measures the pulse from little head movements.